Graph-based Deep Learning for Communication Networks: A Survey: Graph-based Deep Learning Introduction

-Then we introduce the Graph Convolutional Network (GCN) models.
-GCN extends the convolution operation from traditional data (such as image) to graph data, inspired by the convolutional neural networks which are extremely successful for image-based tasks.
-The core idea is to learn a function mapping, through which a node can aggregate its own features and the features of its neighbors to generate the new representation.
-Generally speaking, there are two types of GCN models, namely, spectral-based and spatial-based.
 Based on graph signal processing, spectral-based GCNs define the convolution operation in the spectral domain, e.g., the Fourier domain.
 To conduct the convolution operation, a graph signal is transformed to the spectral domain by the graph Fourier transform.
 Then the result after the convolution is transformed back by the inverse graph Fourier transform.
-Several spectral-based GCNs are used in the surveyed studies, e.g., Graph Neural Network (GNN)~\cite{henaff2015deep}, ChebNet~\cite{defferrard2016convolutional}, and Graph Convolutional Network (GCN)~\cite{kipf2017semi}, which improve the convolution operation with different techniques.
+Several spectral-based GCNs are used in the surveyed studies, e.g., GNN~\cite{henaff2015deep}, ChebNet~\cite{defferrard2016convolutional}, and GCN~\cite{kipf2017semi}, which improve the convolution operation with different techniques.
 By introducing a parameterization with smooth coefficients, GNN~\cite{henaff2015deep} attempts to make the spectral filters spatially localized.
 ChebNet~\cite{defferrard2016convolutional} learns the diagonal matrix as an approximation of a truncated expansion in terms of Chebyshev polynomials up to $K$th order.

 To avoid overfitting, $K=1$ is used in GCN~\cite{kipf2017semi}.
+More specifically, the graph convolution operation $*G$ in GCN is defined as follows:

+where $\mathbf{W}$ is a learnable weight matrix, i.e., the model parameters.
+To alleviate the potential gradient explosion problem, the graph convolution operation is further transformed into: